 Head to the Library!

-Point to each word as you say it and encourage your little one to sound out the words with you.
-If your child doesn’t know a word, try not to get frustrated.
+Point to each word as you say it and encourage your child to sound out the words with you.
+If he or she doesn’t know a word, try not to get frustrated.
 Instead, say the word out loud together.
 After you say a new word, move on.
 Don’t stay and linger on words that your child struggles with.
 This might make your child feel embarrassed or frustrated, which will discourage him or her from further learning.

 Make a List Of Words That Your Child Is Working On

-These are fun, exciting games that your child can play with minimal adult supervision.
-The best part about learning apps is that they get your child excited about reading, while simultaneously helping your little one to learn.
+Reading and flashcard apps are fun, exciting games that your child can play with minimal adult supervision.
+The best part about learning apps is that they get your child excited about reading, while simultaneously helping him or her to learn.

 No matter what your child’s developmental level when you begin working together, remember to stay patient and calm.
-Never get frustrated or anxious with your child.
+Never get frustrated or anxious with him or her.
 Even if your child seems to be learning at a slow pace, remember that one day, everything will click.
-Some children take longer to learn how to read than others, but this is OK.
+Some children take longer to learn how to read than others, but this is okay.
 The important thing is that you’re working with your child to foster a lifelong love of reading.
 That’s what counts.